Washington and Old Dominion Railroad: Thrifton-Bluemont Junction connecting line

 The Thrifton-Bluemont Junction connecting line, a component of the W&OD's Bluemont Division, opened in 1912.
 The line connected the W&OD's Great Falls Division (formerly the Great Falls and Old Dominion Railroad) with the Bluemont Division's Alexandria-Bluemont line.
 The line closed in sections in 1963 and 1968.
 I–66 and the adjacent Custis Trail replaced the line between Thrifton and Washington Boulevard in Ballston.
-Arlington County's Bluemont Junction Trail replaced the line between Washington Boulevard and Bluemont Junction, where the Bluemont Junction Trail now meets the W&OD Trail, presently contains an Arlington County railroad display that features a Southern Railway bay window caboose at Bluemont Park.
+Arlington County's Bluemont Junction Trail replaced the line between Washington Boulevard and Bluemont Junction, where the Bluemont Junction Trail now meets the W&OD Trail in Bluemont Junction Park.
+The park presently contains an Arlington County railroad display that features a retired Southern Railway bay window caboose (Number X441).
 The caboose was built in 1971, three years after the W&OD Railroad closed.

 Surviving locomotives

-At least four locomotives that the W&OD had owned or leased still survived in 2017.
+At least four locomotives that the W&OD had owned or leased still survived in 2020.